DanielaHz/DanielaHz/README.md

 🚀 I am the co-founder and Chief Graphics Officer of PixelMux, a tool designed to animate videos using AI. [https://pixelmux.com/]

+✨ My personal phrase is: I want to touch my limits, not imagine them.

 </div>

 <div align="left">